At 7,095 nautical miles, the Gulfstream G650ER offers the longest range with a full cabin, enough to fly nonstop between Hong Kong and Los Angeles

 These two jet cards will fly you the furthest

-While there are numerous jet card programs that offer heavy jet programs, OneFlight International and VistaJet are the only two that provide guaranteed availability and fixed one-way pricing for large jets that offer a range of at least 5,000 nautical miles.
+While numerous jet card programs offer heavy jet programs, OneFlight International, Qatar Executive, and VistaJet are the only three that provide guaranteed availability and fixed one-way pricing for large jets that offer a range of at least 5,000 nautical miles.
 By the way, to convert nautical miles to the standard mileage non-aviators typically use, multiply by 1.15078.

 If you are buying a large cabin jet card, and distance is an issue, make sure to check with your provider which aircraft might be offered.
-Fuel stops not only add time, but also add expense from longer routing and also taxi time charges, which are typically 12 minutes per segment, or for simplicity, at a $15,000 hourly rate, an extra $3,000.
+Fuel stops add time and additional expense from longer routing and taxi time charges, typically 12 minutes per segment, or for simplicity, at a $15,000 hourly rate, an extra $3,000.
 In fact, there are quite a few large-cabin jets that would require a fuel stop flying westbound to the U.S. from Europe (against the winds), depending on where you are coming from and going to.

-If you want a Gulfstream G450/IVSP series there are several options.
-NetJets sells 25 and 50-hour Marquis Jet cards on the type as does Clay Lacy, Magellan Jets, OneFlight International, ProspAir, and Star Jets International.
-OneFlight, ProspAir and Magellan Jets also offer the Dassault Falcon 2000EX as a jet card option.
+If you want a Gulfstream G450/IVSP series, there are several options.
+NetJets sells 25 and 50-hour Marquis Jet cards on the type, as does Clay Lacy, Magellan Jets, OneFlight International, ProspAir, and Star Jets International. one light, ProspAir, and Magellan Jets also offer the Dassault Falcon 2000EX as a jet card option.

 Which private jets can fly you the longest distance?
 Compare over 45 large cabin private jets by range at full seating capacity and with four passengers below: